gnfrazier/gnfrazier.github.io/_posts/2018-4-11-trinug-building-serverless-apis.md

 -   There really are servers with serverless - you just think about the servers... less Ha!
 -   Shorten development cycle from weeks or months to configure a box to a few minutes.
 -   Scale apps and instances dynamically with load.
 Possible with IAAS and PAAS, but functions do this by definition.
--   Because the functions end they are more cost effective.
+-   Because the functions end they are more cost-effective.
 Only pay for what you use.
 Fractions of pennies at low volumes, but at a certain point they may be more expensive than a full VM.
 Essentially functions are using the spare compute at the data center.
 -   Ideal target is variable use, infrequent use routines.

 ### Overview of Azure Functions